 1971 Corvette LS6 Convertible No 13128 owned by James J. Wallace, West Bloomfield MI

-This 1971 LS6 Corvette convertible was originally ordered by a military serviceman stationed in Europe, it is one of three known “Export” LS6 Corvettes built, it has it’s born with the original factory-installed engine, after a year in Europe the car was shipped to Rome, New York where it was street raced until the early eighties, then a doctor purchased it and during his ownership, he commissioned Dick Ferrando of D & A Corvette Inc. to body off restore the car.
+This 1971 LS6 Corvette convertible was originally ordered by a military serviceman stationed in Europe; it is one of three known “Export” LS6 Corvettes built; it has it’s born with the original factory-installed engine, and after a year in Europe, the car was shipped to Rome, New York where it was street raced until the early eighties, then a doctor purchased it, and during his ownership, he commissioned Dick Ferrando of D & A Corvette Inc. to body off restore the car.
 The Doctor owned the car for 38 years and only put a total of only 500 miles on it in all that time.
 It has been stored and not driven in his garage since 1998.
-I am the NCRS LS6 “Survey Guy” and have been for the past 20 years, and have been aware of this car for the past 15 years, and was able to purchase it last year.
+I am the NCRS LS6 “Survey Guy” and have been for the past 20 years, and have been aware of this car for the past 15 years and was able to purchase it last year.
 I have since gone thru all the various vehicle systems and made it show-ready.
-The complete story of the car history and how I was able to find the car and purchase it will be the subject of a future magazine article.
+The complete story of the car’s history and how I was able to find the car and purchase it will be the subject of a future magazine article.

 1971 Corvette LS6 Convertible No 16642 owned by Chuck Ungurean, Marysville OH

 This Sunflower Yellow Corvette LS6 Convertible is a fabulous unrestored example with just 33,149 original miles.
 With a Saddle interior, white soft top, and black vinyl-covered auxiliary hardtop.
-Produced May 10, 1971, and delivered to a dealer in New Hampshire.
-Retaining the original matching-numbers LS6 454/425 HP engine mated to an M22 4-speed transmission.
+Produced on May 10, 1971, and delivered to a dealer in New Hampshire.
+Retaining the original matching numbers LS6 454/425 HP engine mated to an M22 4-speed transmission.